-Acute assessment of children with suspected non-accidental injuries and necessary acute liaison with partner agencies forms part of the responsibilities of the on-call team.
+Acute assessment of children with suspected nonaccidental injuries and necessary acute liaison with partner agencies forms part of the responsibilities of the on-call team.
 The department has a vision to work towards a separate child protection rota.
 Child sexual abuse services in the absence of acute physical injury are provided out of the Royal Devon and Exeter Hospital by a separate service.
+While all the consultants take general paediatric cases, they each have special interests (see table below) and cross referral of complex patients is part of normal practice.
+There are a number of joint clinics conducted by regional specialists and combined clinics with local adult clinicians.